disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 ### Task 1 - Access Microsoft Defender for Cloud Apps and create Conditional Access App Control

-1. Open a new tab, and browse to the [https://security.microsoft.com](https://security.microsoft.com).
+1. Open a new tab and browse to the [https://security.microsoft.com](https://security.microsoft.com).

    >**Note:** If you get  **Your new endpoint protection home** page close it.